holoviz/panel/doc/tutorials/basic/build_todo.md

 - Check 1 of 3 tasks and see the `status_message` update accordingly.

 :::{note}
-A todo app can be build in many other ways.
-The main purpose of this example is for you to acquire the basic skills needed to develop *stateful*, *dynamically updating* apps like this one.
+A todo app can be built in many other ways.
+The main purpose of this example is for all of us to acquire the basic skills needed to develop *stateful*, *dynamically updating* apps like this one.
 :::

 ## Break it down